 In the world of marijuana we have discovered many key constituents, one of which is CBD.
 This cannabinoid has offered the medical marijuana world all of the medical benefits without any of the apparent problematic side effects presented by THC.
 To learn all that you need to know about CBD, keep reading this article.

 Things are changing in the cannabis world, and what we all used to know simply as weed has become a convoluted system of terms and symbols.
-The discoveries we are making about the marijuana plant and its different components is giving us an understanding of how this magical plant works in our bodies.
+The discoveries we are making about the cannabis plant and its different components is giving us an understanding of how this magical plant works in our bodies.

 The awareness of CBD (Cannabidiol) in the medical world has arguably changed the face of cannabis entirely.
 Although we have known about this cannabinoid for some time, information about it has been largely suppressed until now.